azizurice/android-rest-api-client/README.md

 # android-rest-api-client

-A simple android app which consumes a RESTful web service
+A simple android app which consumes a RESTful web service.